anantrohmetra/Portfolio/Theremin/Software/Tutorial/Tutorial.md

 Operating System : Raspberry Pi OS Lite (64 bit)
 Choose Storage : "Select your SD Card"

-Now while in the settings section please put the information as below:
+Now in the settings section please put the information as below:

 ![Setup Screenshot](Images/image1.png)
 ![Network Setup](Images/image2.png)
 ![SSH Key](Images/image3.png)

 Tick set hostname
-Fill in: pizero // this makes an alias for the IP address of the pi by the name of pizero.local
+Fill in: pizero // this makes an alias of the IP address of the pi by the name of pizero.local

 Fill username & password